Avril Lavigne Posts Photos Of Herself In A Hijab On Instagram

 While she was away, a conspiracy theory of her having been dead and replaced by a body double named Melissa was all people could talk about.
 The rumors date back to 2005, and are believed to have originated on a Brazilian fan website according to The Independent.
 The rumor came back to life in recent years.

 “It’s so dumb.
 And I look the exact same.
-On one hand, everyone is like, ‘Oh my god, you look the same,’ and on the other hand people are like ‘Oh my god, she died.’,” she told Entertainment Weekly.
+On one hand, everyone is like, ‘Oh my god, you look the same,’ and on the other hand people are like ‘Oh my god, she died,'” she told Entertainment Weekly.

 Despite having kept a relatively low profile in recent years, Lavigne still has a large online following.
 Her Instagram account has 6.8 million followers.
 Her Twitter account has 21.7 million followers, and she has posted over 3,900 tweets.